-Because SmartLipo™ is minimally invasive; it allows patients to see faster results, fewer complications and shorter recovery time.
-SmartLipo’s patients only need a local anesthetic, so the patient is not completely conscious during the procedure.
-SmartLipo™ carries much fewer risks than traditional Liposuction and is performed in the comfort and privacy of Masri Clinic’s accredited surgical facility.
+Because SmartLipo™ is minimally invasive; it allows patients to see faster results while experiencing fewer complications and shorter recovery time.
+SmartLipo patients only need a local anesthetic, so the patient is not completely conscious during the procedure.
+SmartLipo™ carries much fewer risks than traditional liposuction and is performed in the comfort and privacy of Masri Clinic’s accredited surgical facility.
 Often, a patient can go back to work within a few short days, and results continue to become visible for up to 3 months.

 Is it easier to maintain your weight after undergoing liposuction?